-In the past, the Society also organized five national seminars/conferences organized on various important themes at different regions of India since 2010.
-In these events, it was envisioned to engage our members, experts and stakeholders in far reaching places for the exchange of ideas and updated knowledge with the society.
+In the past, the Society has provided platform through conferences organized on various important themes to engage our members, experts, stakeholders and farmers in far reaching places for the exchange of ideas to develop road map for solving the multifaceted issues being faced by the agrarian community in saline ecosystems.
 I appreciate all the members of the Society for their whole hearted support and cooperation for making all these events successful.
-Presently, new initiatives have been taken for further expansion and modernization of the society including the upgradation of society website, migration of our journal to the open journal system, improving journal NAAS rating, online availability of published articles and journals, etc. In addition, I am pleased to inform that the society has proposed to organize National Webinars/Seminar on contemporary issues on achieving land degradation neutrality on soil salinization and waterlogging, advances in reclamation and management of salt-affected soils, modern diagnostic tools for mapping of salt-affected soils and poor quality water, reclamation technologies and management practices for use of saline and sodic groundwater and wastewater, rapid breeding for multi abiotic stress tolerance in crops and reclamation status of salt-affected lands in the country.
-I earnestly request all the highly esteemed members to visit the society website and communicate invaluable suggestions and feedback for further improving various services rendered by the society.
-I once again thank all the members for giving me the opportunity to serve as the President of the society.
+Presently, some new initiatives are taken up for further expansion and modernization of the Society.
+These include upgradation of the Society website, migration of our Journal to the open journal system (ICAR ePubs), improving Journal NAAS rating, online availability of all published articles and volumes of the Journal.
+The Society will strive to provide platform to the research and academia for convergence and sharing of ideas for developing solutions to the new challenges of soil health management and climate change mitigation with Indian perspective.
+I hope, the inclusive scientific stewardship of the Society will develop the ways forward for achieving the targets of land degradation neutrality (LDN) and 4 per 1000 initiative- Soils for Food Security and Climate, especially in the Indian context.
+I earnestly request all the esteemed members to visit the Society website and communicate invaluable suggestions and feedback for further improving various services rendered by the society.
+I once again thank all the members for giving me the opportunity to serve as the President of the Society.